bakapear/tf2dev/scripts/defaults/README.md

 ### Running `defaults.cfg`
 1. Place `defaults.cfg` in your `tf/cfg` directory.
 2. Start TF2 and type `exec defaults.cfg` to apply the default values. \<DO THIS TWO TIMES\>
-3. Type `differences` and it should only contain no more than 10 commands that cannot be changed to their defaults:<br><br>
+3. Type `differences` and it should only contain no more than 10 commands that cannot be changed to their defaults:
 ![Preview](https://user-images.githubusercontent.com/13366049/113835007-cc5fa280-978b-11eb-946b-653672ceecb1.png)<br>
-Note: When tabbing out of the game, 3 new command changes happen:
+Note: When tabbing out of the game, 3 new command changes happen:<br>
 ![image](https://user-images.githubusercontent.com/13366049/113836052-d7670280-978c-11eb-9d56-883a9a93e4eb.png)